15 Nov Meditate

 - Hippocampus – Key role in personal recollections, visual-spatial memory, establishing the context of events, and calming down both the amygdala (the alarm bell of the brain) and production of stress hormones like cortisol

-- Prefrontal cortex (PFC) – Supports the executive functions, self-control, and guiding attention
+- The prefrontal cortex (PFC) – Supports executive functions, self-control, and guiding attention

 Regular meditation also: